-This Instant Pot Honey Balsamic Chicken with Carrots recipe has that “special dinner” taste and presentation all over it.
+Instant Pot Honey Balsamic Chicken with Carrots is a wonderful recipe that has that “special dinner” taste and presentation all over it.

 Balsamic and honey are the perfect match for the succulent dark meat chicken thighs.

 Then when all the ingredients are brought together in the Instant Pot, the flavors meld and become something truly magnificent!

 And of course, this “special” dinner that tastes like you spent hours on it, but it only takes about 45 minutes total with your awesome Instant Pot.

 Give the chicken one more ‘crisping’ under the broiler for only about 2 minutes.
 But keep an eye on them!
 Broilers vary, so don’t let them burn!